swaminathanj/DSA/BST.md

 ## 4. Defining inorder, preorder, postorder traversals

 Traversal is an essential part of every data structure.
 But unlike linked list, traversing in a tree is not straightforward due to its non-linearity.
 Since every node in a binary search tree (or any binary tree for that matter) has at most two children, two paths are possible.
 In order to traverse the entire tree, a systematic mechanism is necessary.
 Four types of traversals are common: level order, inorder, preorder and postorder.
-The first one will be looked at later.
+The first one will be looked at in the next section.

 ``` java
 // BSTNode.java